ryu1kn/csv-writer/README.md

     ...
 ```

-If you don't want to write a header raw, don't give `title` for header elements and just give field id as a string.
+If you don't want to write a header line, don't give `title` to header elements and just give field ids as a string.

 ```js
 const createCsvWriter = require('csv-writer').createObjectCsvWriter;